Swiip/generator-gulp-angular/docs/recipes/use-spritesheet.md

 ## [#154](https://github.com/Swiip/generator-gulp-angular/issues/154)

 Yes!
 CSS3, font icons, svg are great tools!
-But unfortunately there are some layouts and and solutions we need to compress to reduce the number of requests.
+But unfortunately there are some layouts and solutions we need to compress to reduce the number of requests.

 There are some approaches to figure out this issue easily.